mikalai-hryb/notes/aws.md

 hadoops, cassandra, kafka

 ### Placement group strategies
-Placement groups are used to influence the placement of a group of interdependent instances to meet the needs of your workload.
+<u>Placement groups</u> are used to influence the placement of a group of
+interdependent instances to meet the needs of your workload.
-* cluster - one AZ, low-latency group
+* cluster placement group - is a logical grouping of instances within a single AZ, low-latency, high network throughput
-* spread - different AZs, max 7 instnces per group
-* partition - spread across partitions within an AZ (up to 7 partition for AZ)
+* partition - spread across partitions (which rely on different sets of racks) within an AZ (up to 7 partitions for AZ).
+The group is limited only by the limits of the account.
+* spread placement group - different AZs, max 7 instnces per group (critical apps)

 Use cases are big data applications with HDFS, HBase, Cassandra, Kafka

+### ENI
-ENI - Elastic Network Interface - logical component in a VPC that represents a virtual network card ENI is what gives EC2 instances access to the network, for example Eth0
+<u>ENI</u> - Elastic Network Interface - logical component in a VPC that
+represents a virtual network card.
+ENI is what gives EC2 instances access to the network, for example Eth0.

+### EC2 Hibernate
+The EC2 Instance Root Volume type must be an EBS volume and must be encrypted to ensure the protection of sensitive content.

 when we stop EC2 instance the EBS is kept intact for terminattion the EBS volumes are set-up to be destroyed